timohausmann/quadtree-js/README.md

 ### 1.2.6

-Retrieve performance boost (thanks to [xixileng](https://github.com/timohausmann/quadtree-ts/pull/8)) Pushing the retrieval on a tree with 1.000.000 objects from ~160ms to ~5ms (MacBook M1 Pro).
+* Retrieve performance boost (thanks to [xixileng](https://github.com/timohausmann/quadtree-ts/pull/8)) Pushing the retrieval on a tree with 1.000.000 objects from ~160ms to ~5ms (MacBook M1 Pro).
-New example: <a href="https://timohausmann.github.io/quadtree-js/test-retrieve.html" target="_blank">test-retrieve</a>
+* New example: <a href="https://timohausmann.github.io/quadtree-js/test-retrieve.html" target="_blank">test-retrieve</a>
+* Local copy of `quadtree.min.js` for the docs folder so it's always up to date

 ### 1.2.5